0x484558/0x484558.github.io/content/blog/cybersec1.md

 One more important mnemonic to know that lays foundation of modern software security is the **Triple A's**.

-- **Authentication** should always be the first step, verifying the identity of a user or system, through passwords, biometrics, and security tokens.
+- **Authentication** should always be the first step, verifying the identity of a user or system, through passwords (something that the user *knows*), biometrics (something that the user *is*), and security tokens (something that the user *has*) - preferably, no less than two out of three (multi-factor authentication).
 - **Authorization** determines the specific actions and resources the verified user is permitted to access, by checking access control lists (ACLs) and permissions, ensuring users only have access to what they need.
 - **Accounting** (or Auditing) meticulously tracks user acitivities and resource consumption, creating a detailed log for security audits, billing, and forensic analysis in the event of security incident.